 Beginning of WiFi Technology

-The development on this technology began in 1997, when the Institute of Electrical and Electronic Engineers (IEEE) introduced the standard 802.11 technology that carried higher capacities of data across the network. it greatly interested some of major brands across the globe such as the world famous networking giant ‘Cisco Systems’ or ‘3COM’ .
-Initially, the price of implementing Wi-Fi technology was very high but around in 2002, the IT market witnessed the arrival of a break through product that worked under the new 802.11 g standards.
-In year 2003, IEEE sanctioned the standard and the world saw the creation of affordable Wi-Fi enabled device in masses.
+The development of this technology began in 1997, when the Institute of Electrical and Electronic Engineers (IEEE) introduced the standard 802.11 technology that carried higher capacities of data across the network. it greatly interested some of the major brands across the globe such as the world famous networking giant ‘Cisco Systems’ or ‘3COM’.
+Initially, the price of implementing Wi-Fi technology was very high but around in 2002, the IT market witnessed the arrival of a breakthrough product that worked under the new 802.11 g standards.
+In the year 2003, IEEE sanctioned the standard and the world saw the creation of affordable Wi-Fi-enabled device in masses.

 Distance from a wireless network can lessen the signal strength to quite an extent; some devices such as Ermanno Pietrosemoli and EsLaRed of Venezuela Distance are used for amplifying the signal strength of the network.
-These devices create an embedded system that corresponds with any other node on the Internet.
+These devices create an embedded system that corresponds to any other node on the Internet.

 Software tools available for WiFi Monitoring